Brewers vs. Yankees Player Props Betting Odds

-The New York Yankees host the Milwaukee Brewers at Yankee Stadium on Saturday at 2:05 PM ET.
-Those looking to place a player prop wager can find odds on Gleyber Torres, Christian Yelich and others in this matchup.
+The New York Yankees host the Milwaukee Brewers at Yankee Stadium on Sunday at 1:35 PM ET.
+Those looking to place a player prop wager can find odds for Gleyber Torres, Christian Yelich and others in this game.

 Bet on this matchup or its props with BetMGM!